This Detoxifying Self-Care Practice Can Help You Sleep, Detox, and More

 “The main difference between our daily and detox soaks is clay and seaweed,” Vaughn says, explaining that they combine French green clay with sea salts in order to pull toxins from the body.
 She believes that French clay’s incorporation can help regulate blood sugar, treat acne, and help the body absorb high levels of calcium, magnesium, and iron.
 Seaweed, on the other hand, is there to support the thyroid gland — the endocrine center responsible for hormone regulation, metabolism, growth, energy, and cellular reproduction and repair.

 “The amount of vitamins and minerals found in seaweed is astounding,” she continues, noting that they nourish the body with a multitude of nutrients while also helping you retain their benefits.
+True self-care.
 “So, the sea salt, clay, and seaweed come together to create a detox experience that cleanses you inside-and-out.
 While you shed toxins through perspiration in the [hot] tub, our soaks re-mineralize and re-hydrate your body.”

 Best Bathing Practices